TamTranZrgz/Shopee-react/workflow.md

 - seperate `rules` for `input` as objects in seperate file (`utils` folder - `rules` file) for re-use later

 - create reusable `input` component (./components/Input)

+- use `yup` as a library to validate schema.
+It will validate input data against schema and return with either errors or a valid result.

+- set up `axios` and `react query`.
+Create file http.ts to start with `axios`